 The global events of 2020 rattled the real estate industry.
-While convenience remains an important factor in choosing where to live, COVID-19 has forced renters to prioritize health and safety features.
+While convenience remains an important factor in choosing where to live, COVID-19 resulted in renters who prioritize health and safety features.

 As a result, real estate professionals must tackle a tough question: Which products and services will give residents the safe and convenient lifestyle they seek?

 To meet changing resident demands, owners, developers, and property managers have set their sights on property technology (proptech).

 Paving the path forward with proptech